nmarsceau/scdtsea.org/news/2015_07_04__if_everyone.md

    Where once the sunlight shined,
 And look upon &ldquo;that vacant chair&rdquo;,
    Where daddy used to sit
-I’m sure each reckless driver
+I'm sure each reckless driver
    Would be forced to think a bit.

 If everyone who takes the wheel